Pasay Road station: History

 Pasay Road was opened on June 21, 1908 as Culi-culi station, named after the barrio of the same name (the present-day Barangay Pio del Pilar) where it is located.
 Originally part of the Batangas Line, it is the first railroad station in Makati, which was then a town named San Pedro [de] Macati in Rizal.
 It also served as the terminal of the defunct Manila Railroad branch towards Nielson Field.
 A wooden station building and raised elevation was built in 1924, while the yard trackage was increased.

 The station building and platforms were renovated in 1975 as Pio Del Pilar station, following the track duplication of the line from Paco up to this station.
 The track duplication of the line was further extended, reaching Sucat by 1978.

 A new platform was built in 2009 north of the old station building.

 On March 28, 2024, station operations were suspended to make way for the construction of the North–South Commuter Railway.
+The station building was later demolished.